Proust is boring, but his cakes are memorable.

 Because they aren’t baked, the alcoholic kick remains.
 To my nine-year-old self, rum balls were part of the grown-up taste-sphere, along with liqueur chocolates and prawn cocktails.
 That was their primary appeal.

 One rainy morning decades later, I’m eating a rum ball in a Pyrmont café.
 Remembering not only my mother gazing wistfully into that bakery window, but also Flury’s, Kolkata’s iconic tea-room—scene of another rum ball indulgence.
-Pondering the cake’s heritage and wondering where it sits on the Australian culinary landscape.
+Pondering the cake’s heritage and wondering where it sits in the Australian culinary landscape.
 Somewhere between the madeiras and shortbreads of England and the tortes of central Europe, perhaps?

 This is from 1955, from Maria Kozslik Donovan’s introduction to Continental Cookery in Australia: